About Nancy Loe & Sassy Jane Genealogy

 I hold Bachelor’s and Master’s degrees in American History and a Master’s in Library Science with a specialization in archives administration.
 Because I studied in Washington, DC, I was fortunate to be able to intern at the Smithsonian Institution.

-My first real job right out of library school was Head of Local History and Genealogy at the Pikes Peak Library District in Colorado Springs, just as Alex Haley’s Roots was making genealogy extremely popular, so we were very busy.
+My first professional job Head of Local History and Genealogy at the Pikes Peak Library District in Colorado Springs, just as Alex Haley’s Roots was making genealogy extremely popular, so we were very busy.
+Since then I’ve worked in academic special collections and archives.

 A lot has changed about genealogy since then, except for my delight in helping people finding their ancestors.

 In addition to appearing on PBS’s American Experience and California Gold, I’ve presented at RootsTech, Jamboree, and state, regional, and local genealogy societies.
-Organizing genealogical research using archival principles is my favorite topic, and a full list of my presentations is available here.
+A full list of my presentations is available here.

 When I’m not working on trees for my clients, I enjoy making progress on my own family history (Norway, Sweden, Scotland, Austria, Prussia, South Africa, and New Zealand) and my husband’s (New England, the Midwest and Plains states, and Great Britain).

-And when I’m not seeing dead people, I enjoy getting away from the phosphorescent glow of my monitor and actually going outside into the garden, where I exert myself watching my husband cultivating fruit, vegetables, and flowers.
+And when I’m not seeing dead people, I enjoy getting away from the phosphorescent glow of my monitor.
 I’m very fond of reading, Turner Classic Movies, reading, dinner parties, reading, wine tastings, reading, travel, reading, movies, reading, and chocolate.
 And reading – can’t forget that.

-With decades of experience with primary sources and genealogical research, I can help you get started on your family research or suggest new avenues to explore for those brick-wall ancestors.
+With decades of experience with primary sources and genealogical research, I can help you get started on your family research, suggest new avenues to explore for those brick-wall ancestors, or speak to your genealogy group.
 Contact me here.